garrettstanger/Data-Analysis-Project---F1-Racing-Statistics/README.md

 I created this project to practice using pandas and python to be able to not only read through csv data but also work on manipulating the data I found and display it in more helpful ways.

-{Provide a link to your YouTube demonstration.
-It should be a 4-5 minute demo of the data set, the questions and answers, the code running and a walkthrough of the code.}

 [Software Demo Video](https://www.youtube.com/watch?v=hMxk9NS8-4A&ab_channel=GarrettStanger)

 # Data Analysis Results